MaxRoecker/bookingapp/README.md

 - `vite-env.d.ts`: typing definition for environment variables;

-This project follows a "domain" structuring, i.e., all the directories inside the `src/`, apart from the `e2e`, group resources and code related to a "domain".
+This project follows a "domain" structuring, i.e., all the directories inside the `src/`.
 Currently, there are two business domains: `bookings` and `properties`.
 There is also the `commons` domain, which is used to group resources and code that can be used anywhere in the application.
 Inside a domain directory, there are other directories: `components`, `hooks`, `assets`, `mocks`, and `pages`, which are self-explanatory in their contents.

 Tests are placed right next to the code they are testing.
 If there is a component file `component.tsx`, its test should be placed in the same directory as `component.test.tsx`.

+All the E2E tests are palced apart from the `src` directory, under its own directory named `e2e`.

 ### Mocking